KuroZen/r34-json-api/README.md

 # Rule34 Json API
 This is a small web-api that implements all functionalities of the original rule34 api, but instead of xml it provides json.

-The app is [hosted on heroku, "https"] for simple access and usage.
+The app is [hosted on heroku](https://r34-json-api.herokuapp.com) for simple access and usage.

 ## Posts
 Posts can be accessed with ```/posts``` or ```/p```.